Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 A resource module **MAY** contain references to other resource modules, however **MUST NOT** contain references to non-AVM modules nor AVM pattern modules.

+See [BCPFR1](/Azure-Verified-Modules/specs/bicep/#id-bcpfr1---category-composition---cross-referencing-modules) and [TFFR1](/Azure-Verified-Modules/specs/terraform/#id-tffr1---category-composition---cross-referencing-modules) for more information on this.

 <br>

 ---